richardstartin/richardstartin.github.io/_posts/2019-11-24-finding-bytes.md

 Flexibility comes at a price: the attribute names in documents represent significant overhead compared to relational database tuples.
 To save space, attribute names in BSON are null terminated, at the cost of one byte, rather than length-prefixed which would cost four.
-This means that extracting the name is linear in the size of the name, rather than constant time.
+This means that extracting the name is linear in its length, rather than constant time.
 Here's what this looks like in the [MongoDB Java driver](https://github.com/mongodb/mongo-java-driver/blob/master/bson/src/main/org/bson/io/ByteBufferBsonInput.java):

 ```java